ZephrFish/BurpFeed/README.md

 A tool for passing and adding a list of URLs to Burp's sitemap/target tab, really useful for populating the targets tab with a big list of URLs.
 Originally an idea that [@InfoSecPS](https://twitter.com/InfoSecPS) and I threw together, then I tweaked and hacked together this chaos!

+## GoBurpFeed
+There is also a version of BurpFeed written in go by Mantis https://github.com/ZephrFish/BurpFeed/tree/GoRewrite check it out!

 ## Setup
 To set this up, you'll need the following:
 - Burp Suite